-All students must successfully complete a minimum of 32.00 course credits (including pre-matriculation and transfer credits) to be eligible to graduate.
+All students must successfully complete a minimum of 32.00 course credits (including all transfer credits) to be eligible to graduate.
 See the University Catalog for the complete policy on academic credit.

-Transfer students are required to spend a minimum of four terms in academic residence and must earn credit for at least 16 course credits taken at Colgate or on Colgate-directed program to be eligible for the Colgate bachelor’s degree.
+Transfer students are required to spend a minimum of four terms in academic residence and must earn credit for at least 16 course credits taken at Colgate or on Colgate-directed off-campus study programs to be eligible for the Colgate bachelor’s degree.
 One semester of participation in an approved program will count towards the residency requirement.

 Transfer students must complete two units of physical education, either at Colgate or through experience at your prior school.
 Refer to your Transfer Credit Assessment to determine how many physical education units you'll need to complete at Colgate.